 - using screens and barriers to separate people from each other

 These are the best ways of managing risk in the workplace.
 You can find specific guidance on working safely during the coronavirus pandemic.

-If your workers choose to wear face coverings you should support them.
 There are some circumstances when wearing a face covering is required as a precautionary measure.
+You can find out when workers need to wear a face covering on GOV.UK.

-Face coverings are not classed as personal protective equipment (PPE) as they:
+Face coverings are not classed as personal protective equipment (PPE) because:

-- do not provide a proven level of protection for work risks such as dust and spray
+- they do not provide protection for work risks such as dust and spray

 There is more advice on face coverings on GOV.UK.
 This includes guidance on: